 10. Mix everything well.
 The mixture must be moist and must bind well when you make a dal vada.
 If the vada fails to bind well, it means dal hasn’t been blended enough.
 You can blend about 4 tbsps of this again and mix with the rest.

-How to make moong dal vada
+shape to moong dal vada

 11. Heat oil in a kadai for deep frying.
 Grease a cling wrap or a foil or a parchment paper.
 Take small portions of this mixture and make 10 small balls.
 Flatten them on the sheet.
 Do not make them too thick.
 You will be able to make 10 dal vada.